chrismphilp/100-exercises-to-learn-rust/book/src/05_ticket_v2/05_nullability.md

 ```

 The syntax is simple: you list the types of the values between parentheses, separated by commas.
-You can access the fields of a tuple using the dot notation and the field index:
+You can access the fields of a tuple using the dot notation and the field INDEX:

 ```rust
 assert_eq!(second.0, -42);